Rotating Proto-Neutron Stars Admixed with Mirror Dark Matter: A two fluid approach: Model Description and Formalism

 To describe the structure of rotating DMANS, we use a modified version of the \texttt{rns} code \citep{Konstantinou:2024ynd, Stergioulas:1994ea} where a stationary and axisymmetric spacetime is assumed.
 The metric employed is

 where \( \tilde{\gamma}, \tilde{\rho}, \tilde{\alpha}, \tilde{\omega} \) are metric potentials that depend on the radial coordinate \( r \) and the polar angle \( \theta \).

-In this study, we assume that the dark matter fluid is not rotating, for simplicity.
+If the NS accreted DM from its surroundings, a more realistic scenario would involve a torque-free differential rotation of the DM component induced by frame-dragging effects \cite{shawqi2025rotatingneutronstarsdark}.
+Moreover, the characteristic timescale for DM capture and accumulation ($10^6$–$10^9$ years) \cite{McKeen:2023ztq, Grippa:2024ach} is many orders of magnitude longer than the short dynamical timescale of PNS evolution (tens of seconds) \cite{Prakash:1996xs, Janka:2012wk, Pons:1998mm}.
+This motivates treating the DM as a pre-existing, static core during the short PNS phase.
+In this study, however, we assume that the DM fluid is non-rotating, as this work predates \cite{shawqi2025rotatingneutronstarsdark}, and therefore employs an earlier version of the RNS two-fluid code \cite{Konstantinou:2024ynd}, suitable for PNS modeling.
+Previous studies \cite{Konstantinou:2024ynd} suggest that even when the DM co-rotates with the BM, its impact on the overall stellar structure remains negligible, though future work will explore these dynamic coupling effects more comprehensively.

 Also, we assume that the two fluids are only interacting through gravity, and the BM is rotating with uniform angular velocity.
 Hence, the total energy-momentum tensor, $T_{tot}^{\mu \nu}$, can be written as a linear combination of the dark matter, $T_D^{\mu \nu}$, and the baryonic matter, $T_B^{\mu \nu}$, energy-momentum tensors

 The physical circumferential radii are defined as

 with subscripts \( e \) and \( p \) denoting equatorial and polar values, respectively.